-If we fail to attract and keep senior management and key scientific personnel, we may be unable to successfully develop AL001, AL002 or any future product candidates, conduct our in-licensing and development efforts or commercialize AL001, AL002 or any of our future product candidates.
+If we fail to attract and keep senior management and key scientific personnel, we may be unable to successfully develop AL001, ALZN002 or any future product candidates, conduct our in-licensing and development efforts or commercialize AL001, ALZN002 or any of our future product candidates.

 Our future growth and success depend in part on our continued ability to attract, retain and motivate highly qualified management and scientific personnel.
-We are highly dependent upon our senior management, particularly Stephan Jackman, our Chief Executive Officer, Lien Escalona, our Chief Financial Officer, Kenneth S. Cragun, our Senior Vice President of Finance, Henry C.W.
-Nisser, our Executive Vice President and General Counsel, and David Katzoff, our Chief Operating Officer, as well as our consultants, Milton C. Ault, III, our Founder and Chairman Emeritus, Dr. Chuanhai Cao, the neuroscientist who developed AL002, and Dr. Roland (Doug) Shytle, one of the inventors of AL001.
-The loss of services of any of these individuals could delay or prevent the successful development of our current or future product pipeline, completion of our planned development efforts or the commercialization of AL001 or AL002.
+We are highly dependent upon our senior management, particularly Stephan Jackman, our Chief Executive Officer, David J. Katzoff, our Chief Financial Officer, Kenneth S. Cragun, our Senior Vice President of Finance and Henry Nisser, our Executive Vice President and General Counsel.
+The loss of services of any of these individuals could delay or prevent the successful development of our current or future product pipeline, completion of our planned development efforts or the commercialization of AL001 or ALZN002.
 It is possible that current or former employees of ours could put forward claims for an alleged right to our patents and demand compensation therefor.
 If one or more of the key personnel were to leave us and engage in competing operations, our business, results of operations and financial condition could be materially and adversely affected.

-- 33 - We expect to face substantial competition, with other entities possibly discovering, developing or commercializing products before, or more successfully than, we do.
+We expect to face substantial competition, with other entities possibly discovering, developing or commercializing products before, or more successfully than, we do.

 The development, FDA approval and commercialization of new therapy and vaccine products is highly competitive.
-We will face competition with respect to AL001, AL002 and any other product candidates that we may seek to develop or commercialize in the future, from major pharmaceutical companies, specialty pharmaceutical companies and biotechnology companies worldwide.
-In addition to existing therapeutic treatments for the indications we are targeting with AL001 and AL002, we also face potential competition from other drug candidates in development by other companies.
-Our potential competitors include large health care companies, such as Celgene Corporation, Merck & Co., Inc., Sanofi S.A., Eli Lilly and Company, Bayer AG, Novartis AG, Johnson and Johnson and Boehringer Ingelheim GmbH.
+We will face competition with respect to AL001, ALZN002 and any other product candidates that we may seek to develop or commercialize in the future, from major pharmaceutical companies, specialty pharmaceutical companies and biotechnology companies worldwide.
+In addition to existing therapeutic treatments for the indications we are targeting with AL001 and ALZN002, we also face potential competition from other drug candidates in development by other companies.
+Our potential competitors include, without limitation, large health care companies, such as Biogen Inc., Eisai Co., Ltd., Takeda Pharmaceuticals, Bristol Myers Squibb, Pfizer Inc., Merck & Co., Inc., Sanofi S.A., Eli Lilly and Company, Bayer AG, Novartis AG, Johnson and Johnson and Boehringer Ingelheim GmbH.
 We also know of several smaller early-stage companies that are developing products for use in our segment of the market.
 Some of the potential competitive compounds referred to above are being developed by large, well-financed and established pharmaceutical and biotechnology companies or have been partnered with such companies, which may give them development, regulatory and marketing advantages over our products.

 Our commercial opportunity could be reduced or eliminated if our competitors develop and commercialize products that are safer, more effective, have fewer or less severe side effects, are more convenient or are less expensive than any products that we may develop.
 Our competitors also may obtain FDA or other regulatory approval for their products more rapidly than we may obtain approval for ours, which could result in our competitors establishing a strong market position before we are able to enter the market.
 In addition, our ability to compete may be affected in many cases by insurers or other third-party payers seeking to encourage the use of generic products.
-If AL001 or AL002 achieves marketing approval, we expect that it will be priced at a significant premium over competing generic products.
+If AL001 or ALZN002 achieves marketing approval, we expect that it will be priced at a significant premium over competing generic products.